-I was bicycling to my office last week, and stopped to take in the Jardin de Cristina, which is a triangle-shaped park that is wedged between my office building and the Hotel Alfonso XIII.
+I was bicycling to my office last week, and stopped to visit the Jardin de Cristina, which is a triangle-shaped park that is wedged between my office building and the Hotel Alfonso XIII.
 It is a large formal garden, with sand-colored paths, plane trees, boxwoods and fountains.
 The monument at the main entrance is to the first president of the first Spanish republic, described as “the genius of the word and the liberator of the slaves,” apparently because of his skills as an orator and his dedication to the cause of abolition.

 I love that oratory and abolition are the subjects for which the man is commemorated.
-Brook remarked recently that there are so many statues and monuments here to poets, painters, writers and musicians, and almost none to warriors, war or political figures.
+Brook observed recently that there are so many statues and monuments here to poets, painters, writers and musicians, and almost none to warriors, war or political figures.
 It’s refreshing!
 Of course, this could be the legacy of Franco, and Franco’s fall, and the desire to remove statues of him (which had probably replaced other similar monuments).

 When I walked into the Jardin I realized: it’s a giant poet’s walk!
 Each of the avenues in the park is named after a poet, and alongside each one there is a stone with the name of a poet and some of his (OK, in this case they’re all men) poetry.